 You don’t have to suffer great trauma or injury to find yourself stuck in an unproductive mindset that you can’t shake on your own.

-Essentially, EMDR therapy helps facilitate mental and emotional release.
+Essentially, EMDR therapy for anxiety helps facilitate mental and emotional release.
 You may need to simply reprocess unhelpful emotions, beliefs, and bodily sensations.
 Or, it may be that you are unaware that your performances have become linked to an unfavorable review, past event, or past performance somehow.

 How EMDR Heals by Removing Mental Obstacles and Restoring Confidence

 Perhaps memories of pressure to perform as a child are triggered when you’re just about to perform.
-Or, a feeling of “you’re not talented enough,” or a belief of “who are you to be on the stage” may keep you stuck in anxiety.
+Or, a feeling of “you’re not talented enough” or a belief of “who are you to be on the stage” may keep you stuck in anxiety.
 Maybe, there were times you felt ashamed when you performed…

-Peeling layers and layers of fears and insecurities through EMDR, eventually, performance anxiety recedes and your drive to create and perform becomes your leading internal drive and force.
+Peeling layers and layers of fears and insecurities through EMDR, eventually, performance anxiety recedes, and your drive to create and perform becomes your leading internal drive and force.

 What happened to you is not holding you back anymore.
 You can perform connected to your passion, talents, and skills – all becoming one flow of creative expression.
 Those moments when everything stops, it’s just you and your performance merging into telling a meaningful and touching story.